Cross-Receiver Generalization for RF Fingerprint Identification via Feature Disentanglement and Adversarial Training: Model Architecture and Design

-To achieve the objective defined in \eqref{obj}, we employ cross-entropy loss functions to supervise the extraction of both the transmitter-specific features $\mathbf{z}^\ast$ and the receiver-specific features $\mathbf{z}^\prime$.
-Additionally, a mean squared error (MSE) loss is introduced to increase the distance between $\mathbf{z}^\ast$ and $\mathbf{z}^\prime$ in the feature space, thereby enhancing their separability.
-To further align the transmitter features $\mathbf{z}^\ast$ across different source domains and suppress residual receiver-specific information, we incorporate adversarial training using a GRL during the extraction of $\mathbf{z}^\ast$.
-Moreover, improve the extraction of receiver-specific features $\mathbf{z}^\prime$ and strengthen the disentanglement effect, we introduce an additional regularization constraint $\mathcal{L}_{\text{center}}$ (e.g., a style transfer-based constraint) on $\mathbf{z}^\prime$.
+Fig.~\ref{system model} presents the overall architecture of DRIFT.
+The received signal $\mathbf{x}$ is first passed through the feature extraction module $W$, yielding a latent representation $\mathbf{z} = W(\mathbf{x})$.
+The representation $\mathbf{z}$ is then disentangled into two components, corresponding to transmitter-specific and receiver-specific features, denoted as $\mathbf{z}^\ast$ and $\mathbf{z}^\prime$, respectively.
+To achieve the objective defined in~\eqref{obj}, we employ cross-entropy loss functions to supervise the extraction of both $\mathbf{z}^\ast$ and $\mathbf{z}^\prime$.
+In addition, a mean squared error (MSE) loss is introduced to explicitly increase the distance between $\mathbf{z}^\ast$ and $\mathbf{z}^\prime$ in the feature space, thereby enhancing their separability.
+To further align transmitter features $\mathbf{z}^\ast$ across different source domains and suppress residual receiver-specific information, we incorporate adversarial training using a GRL during the extraction of $\mathbf{z}^\ast$.
+Moreover, to enhance the extraction of receiver-specific features $\mathbf{z}^\prime$ and boost the disentanglement effect, we impose an additional regularization term $\mathcal{L}_{\text{center}}$ on $\mathbf{z}^\prime$.